 Jessy Randall.
 How to Tell If You Are Human.
 Pleiades Press Visual Poetry Series, October 2018.
 80 pages. $20.
 ISBN 978-0807169841.
 Cover design by David Wojciechowski.
-Available from Pleiades, Louisiana State University Press, Amazon, Target, and Barnes and Noble.
+Available from Pleiades, Louisiana State University Press, Amazon, and Barnes and Noble.
 Maybe your local library will have a copy.
 If you're a teacher and would like to assign the book to your students, email me (email@example.com) and I can send you a link where they can get it for half price.

 How to Tell If You Are Human is a collection of 80 poems made from diagrams in withdrawn library books.
 In it, straightforward instructions for playground games become ambiguous descriptions of complex emotions.
 Illustrations of household objects used for German language-learning become melancholic feminist ruminations.
 A map of a museum now helps visitors find a good place to make out.
 The signifiers for identifying different types of beetles are removed and replaced with statements from a bunch of pervy skanks.